DinoChiesa/Edge-Quota-Alert-Proxy/README.md

 ## Remaining To do:

-Actually send emails.
+* Actually send emails.
 This should be not too difficult using a nodejs smtp module.
+* Modify to emit webhooks (eg, slack notification)